minio/operator/README.md

 ## Prerequisites

-### Kubernetes 1.29.0 or Later
+### Kubernetes 1.30.0 or Later

-Starting with Operator v7.1.0, MinIO requires Kubernetes version 1.29.0 or later.
-You must upgrade your Kubernetes cluster to 1.29.0 or later to use Operator v7.1.0+.
+Starting with Operator v7.1.1, MinIO requires Kubernetes version 1.30.0 or later.

 This procedure assumes the host machine has [`kubectl`](https://kubernetes.io/docs/tasks/tools) installed and configured with access to the target Kubernetes cluster.